Our professional strategy

 The parties have agreed to get together to try to settle their dispute.
 That alone creates an atmosphere where settlement is likely to happen under the guidance of the Mediator.
 Alone in their own home or office, the anger and resentment aroused by the conflict is unabated.
 Talking to the Mediator and hearing him relay proposals and test your ideas and preconceptions leads to realism and release of the awful stress of conflict.

-Government and to a lesser extent, governmental organisations, must make almost all information public when called upon to do so.
-It is therefore easier for them to talk openly about settlement proposals than to exchange Internet messages which will be available to anyone who asks.
+Government and to a lesser extent, governmental organisations, must make almost all recorded information public when called upon to do so.
+So if confidentiality is important either to them or to you then a face-to-face meeting is essential.

-The mediator can use his status, experience and knowledge to identify ways in which the parties have a common interest in resolving their dispute and routes to a settlement not previously considered by the parties.
+The mediator can use his people skills, experience and knowledge to identify ways in which the parties have a common interest in resolving their dispute and routes to a settlement not previously considered by the parties.

 Note: there is no saving on the actual mediation time.
 The Mediator is as careful, thoughtful and thorough when dealing by Internet and telephone as when dealing in person.